section-engineering-education/engineering-education/articles/verifying-website-domains/index.md

 _Screenshots:_

 ![dns-txt-mx](/engineering-education/verifying-website-domains/dns-ptr.jpg)

 ![dns-ns](/engineering-education/verifying-website-domains/dns-ptr.jpg)

---

-Who is, a continuous recording registry for websites, is one of several databases that compiles and lists website information.
+`Whois`, a continuous recording registry for websites, is one of several databases that compiles and lists website information.

 Input: